We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Springfield, Massachusetts 2022

-The investigation found that officers in the narcotics bureau often used excessive force, regularly violated individual’s Fourth Amendment rights, and often failed to report these incidents or reported them inaccurately.
-The new reforms will include de-escalation training, new reporting mechanisms for instances of force, and installing a separate, independent monitor to oversee compliance with these changes.
+The investigation found that officers in the narcotics bureau regularly used excessive force and violated individuals’ Fourth Amendment rights, and they also failed to report use-of-force incidents or reported them inaccurately.
+The new reforms included de-escalation training, new reporting mechanisms for use of force, and installing an independent monitor to oversee compliance with these changes.
+This settlement does not include a monetary payout.

 Policy changes